Complexity-Based Prompting for Multi-Step Reasoning

 \section{Experiments}

 We first discuss our experimental settings in~\cref{ssec:exp:setting}.
-In~\cref{ssec:exp:main_results}, we present three main results: (1) on GSM8K~\citep{cobbe2021training}, MultiArith~\citep{roy-roth-2015-solving}, and MathQA~\citep{amini-etal-2019-mathqa} benchmarks, our complexity-based prompting substantially outperforms the original CoT~\citep{wei2022chain}; (2) complex prompts consistently outperforms simple prompts in different prompt distributions, either the prompts are in-distribution, transferred from another distribution, or from a highly-noisy distribution; (3) compared with other example selection schemes (random, heuristic and retrieval), complexity-based example selection often achieves the best or competitive results with minimal annotation budget.
-In~\cref{ssec:exp:analysis}, we strengthen our results with addition analysis about notions of complexity, format perturbation, confounders, and decoding methods.
+In~\cref{ssec:exp:main_results} and~\cref{ssec:exp:analysis}, we present the following results: (1) our method substantially outperforms the original CoT~\citep{wei2022chain}.
+It establishes new state-of-the-art results on three math reasoning datasets (GSM8K; \citealp{cobbe2021training}; MultiArith; \citealp{roy-roth-2015-solving}; MathQA; \citealp{amini-etal-2019-mathqa}), a temporal reasoning task (Date Understanding;~\citealp{suzgun2022challenging}), and the referential game task (Penguins;~\citealp{suzgun2022challenging}).
+On StrategyQA~\citep{geva2021did}, a commonsense reasoning dataset, our approach matches the existing state-of-the-art performance.
+(2) Performance gains from complex prompts are consistent: no matter what large model we use (GPT-3 or Codex), what distribution the prompt come from (in-distribution, noisy distribution, and distribution shift), or whether there exists prompt format perturbation or confounders, complex prompts consistently outperform simpler prompts; (3) Compared with other example selection schemes (random, heuristic and retrieval), complexity-based example selection often achieves the best or competitive results with minimal annotation budget.